The Wiz: National tours and later revivals

 A revival ran on Broadway at the Lunt-Fontanne Theatre from May 24, 1984, through June 3, 1984, closing after 13 performances and 7 previews.
 Directed by Geoffrey Holder, the cast featured Stephanie Mills as Dorothy.
 It then ran in London at the Lyric Hammersmith from December 11, 1984, through February 2, 1985.
 A planned 2004 Broadway revival was not produced.

 In August 2015, George Faison presented The Wiz: A Celebration in Dance and Music, performances of the original songs and choreography in honor of the Broadway hits 40th Anniversary at Summerstage in New York City.
 A number of members of the original Broadway cast returned for this celebratory run.
 Actress Phylicia Rashad, a munchkin and swing in the original production, co-hosted the performance with George Faison.
-André De Shields reprised his original role as the Wiz; Dee Dee Bridgewater, Tony Award winner for her role as Glinda, reprised this original role; Evelyn Thomas reprised her original role as the Tornado and Ebony Jo-Ann, who played Addaperle in the Broadway revival of the production reprised her role as well.
+André De Shields reprised his original role as the Wiz; Dee Dee Bridgewater, Tony Award winner for her role as Glinda, reprised her original role; Evelyn Thomas reprised her original role as the Tornado and Ebony Jo-Ann who played Addaperle in the Broadway revival of the production reprised her role as well.
 Singer-songwriter Wallace Gary joined the cast as the Scarecrow.
 Damien L. Sneed acted as the musical director and conductor of The Wiz: A Celebration in Dance and Music.

-From 1996 to 1997 there was a US concert version tour with Tasha Scott as Dorothy, Grace Jones (Evillene), Peabo Bryson (The Wiz), and CeCe Peniston as Glinda.
-The cast also featured Tony Terry as the Tin Man.
-Romelda Benjamin also played Aunt Em.
+From 1996 to 1997 there was a US concert version tour with Tasha Scott as Dorothy, Grace Jones as Evillene, Peabo Bryson as The Wiz, and CeCe Peniston as Glinda.
+The cast also featured Tony Terry as the Tin Man and Romelda Benjamin as Aunt Em.

+A North American tour, directed by Schele Williams with new material by Amber Ruffin, launched in the fall of 2023 in Baltimore with plans to transfer to Broadway for a limited engagement in spring 2024.
+The Broadway revival opened at the Marquis Theatre on April 17, 2024 with previews beginning March 29, 2024.
+The production concluded its limited engagement on August 18, 2024 after 18 preview performances and 142 regular performances.
+The tour then resumed performances beginning February 2025 starring Alan Mingo Jr. and Mykal Kilgore.